Skip to content

 Circuit courts have jurisdiction over guardianship (the person) and conservatorship (the finances) of incapacitated adults.
 W. Va.
 Code § 44A-1-1.
 Mental hygiene commissioners may hold hearings as finders of fact for the circuit court.
 W. Va.
 Code § 44A-2-9(a).
 The circuit judge makes the final decision concerning appointment.
 Id.

 Records in guardianship and conservatorship proceedings are confidential and are not available to the public.
 W. Va.
 Code § 44A-2-5.
-Guardianship and conservatorship proceedings are also closed to the public.
-W. Va.
-Code § 44-2-9(b).
+Although § 44A-2-9(b) does not expressly close hearings to the public, West Virginia courts treat guardianship and conservatorship proceedings as closed because the entire record is confidential under § 44A-2-5.

 The chapter of the West Virginia Code that addresses commitment proceedings states that communication and information concerning mental health treatment and evaluation are confidential.
 W.Va.
 Code § 27-3-1.